On This Page

 First, install the storybook-addon-fetch-mock addon

-$ npm i -D storybook-addon-fetch-mock
+npm i -D storybook-addon-fetch-mockyarn add storybook-addon-fetch-mock --save-devpnpm add -D storybook-addon-fetch-mock -

 Then add it to your .storybook/main.js configuration file as an addon

-const config = { // ... addons: [ // your plugins here... "storybook-addon-fetch-mock", ], }; export default config;
+const config = { addons: ["storybook-addon-fetch-mock"], }; export default config; -

 Then in your story files, configure your Story to return mock data

-import "./blog-posts-list.js"; import pages from "../../stories/mocks/graph.json"; export default { // ... // configure fetchMock parameters: { fetchMock: { mocks: [ { matcher: { url: "http://localhost:1984/___graph.json", response: { // this is an example of mocking out getContentByRoute body: pages.filter((page) => page.route.startsWith("/blog/")), }, }, }, ], }, }, }; const Template = () => "<app-blog-posts-list></app-blog-posts-list>"; export const Primary = Template.bind({});
+import "./blog-posts-list.js"; import pages from "../../stories/mocks/graph.json"; export default { parameters: { fetchMock: { mocks: [ { matcher: { url: "http://localhost:1984/___graph.json", response: { // this is an example of mocking out getContentByRoute body: pages.filter((page) => page.route.startsWith("/blog/")), }, }, }, ], }, }, }; const Template = () => "<app-blog-posts-list></app-blog-posts-list>"; export const Primary = Template.bind({});

 To quickly get a "mock" graph to use in your stories, you can run

-and copy the graph.json file from the build output directory.
+greenwood buildand copy the graph.json file from the build output directory.